 With Singapore's hot and humid weather, some would argue that air conditioning at home is a necessity.
 These days, the cost of installing an aircon has decreased, but you can always get a better deal and save money on your monthly utility bills.
 Here's a quick guide on how to save money on aircon prices in Singapore:

 Nonetheless, it pays to look around.
-Don’t just take the contractor’s recommendation at face value – visit the different distributors, and see if there are cheaper options on aircon prices in Singapore.
+Don’t just take the contractor’s recommendation at face value -- visit different distributors, and see if there are cheaper options on aircon prices in Singapore.

 Air conditioners come with a British Thermal Unit (BTU) rating.
 The larger the size of the room, the higher the BTU of the air-conditioner should be.